Skip to main content

 Complete Guide to Therapy in Oxford and Oxfordshire

 Finding the right therapy in Oxford and across Oxfordshire has never been more straightforward, yet the sheer number of options can feel overwhelming.
-Whether you’re a student navigating university pressures, a professional dealing with workplace stress, or someone simply seeking support through life’s challenges, this comprehensive guide will help you understand your options and find the perfect therapist for your needs.
+Whether you are a student navigating university pressures, a professional dealing with workplace stress, or someone simply seeking support through life's challenges, this comprehensive guide will help you understand your options and find the right therapist for your needs.

 You can start therapy in Oxford or across Oxfordshire this week by paying privately, or you can go via the NHS which usually takes a minimum of 8 weeks.
-Most private sessions cost £50–£95, and you can choose in-person, online, or a hybrid that fits your diary.
+Typical prices are between £60 and £80 for individual work, and £80 to £100 for couples, and you can choose in-person, online, or a hybrid that fits your diary.
 You do not need a GP referral.
-If speed to starting therapy and therapeutic fit matter to you, Aligned’s MatchBot will present three accredited options in minutes which you can book directly.
+If speed to starting therapy and therapeutic fit matter to you, Aligned's matching service can find you an excellent match within 24 hours, whom you can book directly with no price markup applied.

 What are Therapy and Counselling?